VET Student Loans

 Before you apply for VET Student Loan assistance, you must read the VET Student Loans information booklet which is designed to assist students to understand VET Student Loans and their rights and responsibilities when accessing VET Student Loans assistance.

-After you have read the booklet, contact Administration Services at Wodonga TAFE for a 2018 VET Student Loan authorisation to provide my details to Department of Education & Training via eCAF system form.
+After you have read the booklet, contact Administration Services at Wodonga TAFE for a CF152 Vet Student Loan Form.
 By signing and submitting the form you are declaring that you have read the booklet and you are aware of your obligations under the VET Student Loans program.

 The census date is the most important date for you to know about in terms of your loan.
 The census date is the last day you can: